Anirudh-2903/Orchestrate/README.md

 👉 **New Category:** Dynamic categorization allows for the seamless addition of new event categories, keeping your platform adaptable.

 👉 **Checkout and Pay with Stripe:** Smooth and secure payment transactions using Stripe, enhancing user experience during the checkout process.
+                                    (Use Stripe Test Card 4000 0035 6000 0008 for test payment)

 👉 **Event Orders:** Comprehensive order management system, providing a clear overview of all event-related transactions.